-If you are suffering from a hip condition come to Performance Spine & Sports Medicine for best in class hip pain treatment and care.
+If you are suffering from a hip condition come to Performance Pain & Sports Medicine for best in class hip pain treatment and care.

 Often, patients come from other medical practices looking for a solution.
 We offer fully comprehensive medical care for hip pain and groin problems with our advanced regenerative medical treatments and integrated rehabilitation care from our best in class physicians and rehabilitation team of physical therapists, chiropractors and acupuncturist.

 Below are the most common conditions that we treat.

 Adductor Tendonitis: Adductor tendonitis is characterized by tissue damage and swelling to the adductor tendon at its attachment point to the pelvis, which results in groin pain.

 Adductor tendonitis is usually an overuse injury; on occasion it may be developed suddenly due to a forceful contraction of the adductor muscles.
 This typically occurs during rapid acceleration as in running and changing direction.
 Pain may increase with squeezing of the legs together or when moving the affected leg away from the midline of the body (abduction).